tessel/project/README.md

 [![Code of Conduct](https://img.shields.io/badge/%E2%9D%A4-code%20of%20conduct-blue.svg?style=flat)](https://github.com/tessel/project/blob/master/CONDUCT.md) [![](https://tessel-slack.herokuapp.com/badge.svg)](https://tessel-slack.herokuapp.com/)

 ## What is this project?
 Tessel is a completely open source and community-driven IoT and robotics development platform.
-It encompases development boards, hardware module add-ons, and the software that runs on them.
+It encompasses development boards, hardware module add-ons, and the software that runs on them.

 One common misconception is that we're a company.
 We're not!
 We're just a collection of (unpaid) people who find it worthwhile to spend our time building towards the Tessel Project [mission](MISSION.md).